youennf/audio-session/explainer.md

  * Transient solo (`transient-solo`) audio, such as driving directions.
 They should pause/mute all other audio and play exclusively.
 When a transient-solo audio ended, it should resume the paused/muted audio.
  * Ambient (`ambient`) audio, which is mixable with other types of audio.
 This is useful in some special cases such as when the user wants to mix audios from multiple pages.
  * Play and record (`play-and-record`) audio, which is used for recording audio.
 This is useful in cases microphone is being used or in video conferencing applications.
+ * Default (`default`) lets the User Agent choose the best audio session type according the use of audio by the web page.
+This is the type of the default AudioSession.

 The AudioSession is the main interface for this API.
 It can have the following states: